-Action: The Government has identified the first 52 vacant parcels of land.
+Action: The first 52 vacant parcels of land have been identified.

-Outcome: The Government expects these 52 parcels of land will create more than 100 homes.
+Outcome: These 52 parcels of land will create more than 100 homes.

-The largest response to homelessness in the past decade, ensuring we intervene early and provide targeted support to help people get back on their feet.
+Our response to homelessness ensures that we intervene early and provide targeted support to help people get back on their feet.

-Action: The Government has implemented a package of initiatives to help 19,000 people at risk of experiencing homelessness over the next five years.
+Action: A package of initiatives will help 19,000 people at risk of experiencing homelessness over the next five years.